A Yacht Syndicate

-Therefore, If you identify with this passion, being part of a yacht syndicate where the purchase price and ongoing costs are one-quarter, or even a sixth might be very attractive.
-A Yacht Syndicate is especially relevant if you are keeping a yacht in the Mediterranean.
+Therefore, If you identify with this passion, being part of a yacht syndicate where the purchase price and ongoing costs are one-quarter or even a sixth might be very attractive.
+A Yacht Syndicate is especially relevant if you keep a Mediterranean yacht.
 Few spend more than a couple of months in one year using a Yacht.

 We aim to support the syndicate.

 We bring together individuals who want the same goal.
 Most versions of a Yacht Syndicate will allow you the exclusive use of your share for about 12 weeks per year.
 An online calendar shows you exactly when your weeks start and finish.
 You can often exchange allocated weeks or additional weeks when the Yacht is used with other shareholders’ consent.

 Decide which type of Syndicate you would like to join and email us.
 Some options are below, and we will be happy to send you more information if you are unsure what Syndicate will work for you.

 - Company Syndicate, establishing a company with other individuals to save the cost of VAT on a new Yacht

 - Agent Managed Syndicate, where we managed it for the first year to help it settle down.

 - Self-Managed Syndicate, the individuals look after the boat themselves.